arkovia/acts/constitution-act.md

 - Remove thick bureaucracy by applying use of digital governance

 ### Section 3: Interpretations
-All questions regarding the interpretation of this Constitution shall be decided by the Genesis Council.
+All questions regarding the interpretation of this Constitution shall be decided by the Genesis Council or the Supreme Court of Arkovia.
+If in conflict, the Supreme Court holds supremacy.

 ### Section 4: Definitions
 ```